Mitragynine

 Mitragynine is an indole-based alkaloid and is one of the main psychoactive constituents in the Southeast Asian plant Mitragyna speciosa, commonly known as kratom.
 It has also been researched for its use to potentially manage symptoms of opioid withdrawal.
+It is a partial agonist of the μ-opioid receptors; and as such can produce effects similar to those of classic opioids such as morphine.

 Mitragynine is the most abundant active alkaloid in kratom.
-In Thai varieties of kratom, mitragynine is the most abundant component (up to 66% of total alkaloids), while 7-hydroxymitragynine (7-OH) is a minor constituent (up to 2% of total alkaloid content).
+In Thai varieties of kratom, mitragynine is the most abundant component (up to 66% of total alkaloids), while 7-hydroxymitragynine (7-OH-MIT) is a minor constituent (up to 2% of total alkaloid content).
 In Malaysian kratom varieties, mitragynine is present at lower concentration (12% of total alkaloids).
-Total alkaloid concentration in dried leaves ranges from 0.5 to 1.5%.
+Total alkaloid concentration in dried leaves ranges from 0.5–1.5%.
 Such preparations are orally consumed and typically involve dried kratom leaves which are brewed into tea or ground and placed into capsules.

 Uses

 Medical

 As of April 2019, the US Food and Drug Administration (FDA) had stated that there were no approved clinical uses for kratom, and that there was no evidence that kratom was safe or effective for treating any condition.
 This reiterated the conclusion of an earlier report by the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA): As of 2023, mitragynine had not been approved for any medical use.
 As of 2018, the FDA had noted, in particular, that there had been no clinical trials to study safety and efficacy of kratom in the treatment of opioid addiction.